annikajsonne/Real-Estate-Predictions/README.md

 # Real Estate Predictions Using Regression

+## Introduction

+Real estate prices are influenced by a myriad of factors, ranging from the size of the property to its location and condition.
+In this repository, we delve into the realm of real estate predictions using regression techniques.
+Leveraging a dataset of houses sold in King County from May 2014 to May 2015, we explore various regression methodologies to predict house prices accurately.
+The dataset, described [here](https://geodacenter.github.io/data-and-lab/KingCounty-HouseSales2015/), provides insights into key attributes such as square footage, number of bedrooms and bathrooms, condition, grade, and more.

+Our journey begins with simple linear regression, where we demonstrate both closed-form solutions and gradient descent optimization techniques.
+We then extend our exploration to multiple and polynomial regression, aiming to capture intricate relationships between features and house prices.
+Through model selection and performance evaluation, we compare the effectiveness of different regression approaches in predicting real estate prices accurately.

+Lastly, we delve into Lasso regression, incorporating feature engineering, model tuning using cross-validation, and feature selection to further enhance prediction accuracy.
+This repository serves as a comprehensive resource for those interested in real estate prediction, offering practical examples, usage guidelines, and insights into model performance across various regression techniques.
+Whether you're a data scientist, researcher, or enthusiast, these scripts provide valuable insights into predicting real estate prices using regression methods.

 ## Simple Linear Regression
 *This Python script demonstrates simple linear regression using both closed-form solution and gradient descent optimization techniques.
 It provides a comprehensive example of implementing linear regression, evaluating model performance, and visualizing results.*